Halloween family night ideas to add some spooky fun to your evening. Plus, I share how we set up our own family date nights.

 We started these back when everyone was stuck at home for months on end.
 I made the realization that while we were spending tons of hours together, we weren’t spending quality time together.

-It had turned so logistical with work, and learning, and meals, and everything else.
+It had turned so logistical with work, learning, meals, and everything else.

 I talked to my husband, and we came up with Saturday nights as our family date nights.
 And we’ve been doing them for over two years now.